SerayaEryn/encoding-negotiator/README.md

 ```
 ## API
 ### negotiate(header, supported)
-Returns the most preffered encoding available in `supported` The first element of the `supported` array will be used in case of an asterisk.
+Returns the most preffered encoding available in `supportedEncodings` The first
+element of the `supportedEncodings` array will be used in case of an asterisk.

 #### header

 The `accept-encoding` header.

-#### supported
+#### supportedEncodings

 An array of the supported encodings.

 ## Benchmark